kwunhangwong/SNNGX_qSNN_encryption/README.md

 `--seed` | int | Random Seed for Repeatable Experimental Result

 ## Citation
-If you find SNNGX code useful and helpful to your work, please kindly cite the paper:
+If you find SNNGX code useful and helpful to your work, please kindly cite the paper :fire: :fire:
 ```
 @article{wong2024snngx,
   title={SNNGX: Securing Spiking Neural Networks with Genetic XOR Encryption on RRAM-based Neuromorphic Accelerator},